JJNod88/PP1_html_css/README.md

 ## All things Bugs and Fixes
 Bug: Theres a single circle in one of my div elements as part of my 'li'.
 I have text-decoration:none but still shows.
 It shows on Dev Tools but theres nothing in my html pointing to what it is.
 Fix: had line-style-type: non in the 'li' not 'ul.

 Bug: Font not working properly.
 Fix: Capitalise first letter of font with brackets.

-Bug: Cant get my button to move in 'upcoming ganes'.
+Bug: Cant get my button to move in 'upcoming games'.
 I can style but not move it.
 Fix: none

 Bug: Not sure how to have the active only highlight current page.
 It highlights home regardless
+Fix: None

 Bug: Icons not aligned.
 Fix:

-bug: how to alt and reference images done in css
+Bug: How to alt and reference images done in css
+Fix: I have provided an alt in the Id the image is linked too.

 ## Deployment